carls31/MultiFidelity-Bayesian-Optimization-Method/README.md

-# A multifidelity bayesian optimization method for design-space exploration with noisy evaluations
+# Multi-Fidelity Bayesian Optimization Method for design-space exploration with noisy evaluations